CrisV-SFSU/ProjectTwoWordsInMotion/README.md

 by Cristian Vasquez

 # Project Overview
-For this project, I was tasked to create an animated experience using purely text.
+I decided to create an animated experience based on a text that that showcased what community meant to me.
-The text chosen had to speak to our own views on community.

 For my chosen text, I selected these lyrics from Skid Row's "Youth Gone Wild":